-King crab territory is in the Bering Sea off the coast of Alaska in the North Pacific.
-King crab live in other areas after being introduced there.
+Giant king crab territory is in the Bering Sea off the coast of Alaska in the North Pacific Ocean.
+They lived in other areas after being introduced there.
 Golden king crabs live in the deepest depths, around 1500 feet.
 Red and blue king crab live in much more shallow water.
 They tend to like sandy seafloors which occur a few hundred feet down.
 The water in their habitat is icy cold and very dark.
 These factors contribute to their diet.

 Huge king crab live up to 20 to 30 years.
 Throughout that time, crab go through a process called molting many times over.
 Molting is when the crab shed their exoskeleton by breaking their shell.
 The shell that regenerates is larger to accommodate the growing crab.

 A giant king crab is truly a sight to behold.
 The most ideal scenario is to see the huge Alaskan king crab fresh out of the crisp, clear waters of Alaska.
 But digital images will have to do for now.
 Maybe you are tempted to buy a whole king crab legs to experience it for yourself.
 Whatever the case, king crab is an impressive species that is unlike any other.

 Photo credit: Alaskan King Crab Co.